groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.6 =
+* Fixed bug when deleting contacts with no tags caused a warning.
+* Added emails send plaintext version as well as HTML for better spam score.
+* Added alt tag to tracking image
+* Added List-Unsubscribe header

 = 0.9.5 =
 * introduction of complex roles and caps
+* Minor UI fixes regarding select2 library

 = 0.9.4 =
 * fixed {meta} not provided meta data